kgritesh/pirlo-testgen-assignment/fullstack/README.md

 - Readme file to let us know how to run the app

-- Any other documentation that you want to share.
+- A documentation explaining the missign gaps / potential challenges in your solution as well as how could you over come them given more time

 ### Instructions